 With power comes great admiration and respect.
 Well, maybe.
 It all depends on how that power is achieved.
 Zuckerberg’s downfall is getting caught up in a world for which he may not have been ready.

 Complaints have been made that The Social Network takes liberties with the facts; that Fincher and Sorkin purposely fictionalized characters and events.
 Well, The Social Network is not a documentary.
 Though based on true events, from start to finish it is fiction.

 David Fincher and Aaron Sorkin have drawn on that real-life basis to create a film that is brilliantly constructed, wonderfully acted, and expertly written.
 In the end, it doesn’t matter to me so much whether The Social Network is fact, fiction, or some weird amalgamation of the two.
 When a film comes along that delivers perfection, why should I complain?

 © Nathan Donarum

 THE SOCIAL NETWORK (2010).
-Dir.: David Fincher.
+Director: David Fincher.
 Cast: Jesse Eisenberg, Andrew Garfield, Justin Timberlake, Armie Hammer, Rooney Mara, Max Minghella, Brenda Song, Joseph Mazzello, Patrick Maple, Dustin Fitzsimons, Bryan Barter, Toby Meuli.
-Scr.: Aaron Sorkin; from Ben Mezrich's book The Accidental Billionaires: The Founding of Facebook A Tale of Sex, Money, Genius and Betrayal.
+Screenplay: Aaron Sorkin; from Ben Mezrich’s book The Accidental Billionaires: The Founding of Facebook A Tale of Sex, Money, Genius and Betrayal.

 Images: The Social Network (Merrick Morton / Sony Pictures)